 - Lists: "Donkeys in the Gig Rig" · July 16, 2008

 Influences: The Blasters, Rocket From the Crypt, Neil Young, Gram Parsons, the Sess, Bright Eyes, the Killers, Lynyrd Skynyrd, the Grateful Dead, the Eagles, Flying Burrito Brothers, the Byrds, Buffalo Springfield

-Jessie Gulati, Anthony Lukens, Sam Sprague, and Tim DeNardo have been friends since high school.
-They shared a rehearsal space together as part of different bands, including Parking Lot Kids.
+Anthony Lukens, Sam Sprague, and Tim DeNardo have been friends since high school.
+They shared a rehearsal space together as part of different bands, including Parking Lot Kids with Jessie Gulati.
 But when those bands stopped practicing, they came together and started creating songs and playing shows.
-Though two of the band members surf, nobody would accuse their country cooked, burrito baked songs of being surf music.
+Though two of the band members surfed, nobody would accuse their country cooked, burrito baked songs of being surf music.

 They were mentioned in the May 2008 issue of Spin, and featured on National Public Radio, as well as recording several live sets for Daytrotter.com, a studio-concert website.
 After being signed to the Dead Oceans record label, whose roster also includes Dirty Projectors, These Are the Powers, Bishop Allen, and Phosphorescent.

 The Donkeys album Living on the Other Side was released in September 2008.
 Sam Sprague's brother Andrew usually joins the band for tours, as an auxiliary musician.